marklynch/hass-avgear-matrix/README.md

 * Setup of AVGear Matrix TMX44PRO AVK
 * Creation of device and entities
 * Select button to switch input and outputs.
+* Reads name, type and version numbers

 ## Future work
 * Add more models (need assistance for testing)
-* Add version and other info support